 - Flooring feels appropriate for the property type and price range.

-- Attention stays on the home itself, not on what needs fixing.
+- Keep attention on the home itself, not on what needs fixing.

-- Buyers comment on floors during viewings or raise questions about cost
+- Buyers comment on the floors during viewings or ask questions about the cost.

 - Damage or wear is visible in the entrances, living areas, or open plan spaces.

-- Flooring changes frequently between rooms without an apparent reason.
+- Flooring changes frequently from room to room without an apparent reason.

 - Temporary fixes are being used to hide underlying issues.